 - Recap the position on distress based claims.

 - Cover important judgments in 2021, and how these have impacted the data claims landscape.

-- The type of matters we are seeing in practice, claimant expectations, DLA Piper’s strategy and approach to handling such claims. - Interface between ICO decisions and compensation claims.
+- Highlight the type of matters we are seeing in practice, claimant expectations, DLA Piper's strategy and approach to handling such claims and minimising client risk.

-David has over a decade of experience advising clients on contentious cyber security and data protection matters, including regulatory, civil and criminal litigation matters, as well as internal investigation and technical security controls work.
+David has over a decade of experience advising clients on contentious cyber security and data protection matters, including regulatory, civil and criminal litigation matters, as well as internal investigations and technical security controls.

 Benjamin has spent time in-house at the Information Commissioners' Office, and regularly advises clients following data incidents, including in relation to civil claims for damages in the County and High Courts.

 The webinar is the second in an annual series in which we update clients on the data claims landscape, and we hope you can join us.

 2:00 PM - 3:00 PM GMT